|

 movement' Universally.

-62. "The language was not easy to translate... at first," Daniel
+62. "The language is not terribly complex," Daniel

 a translation key in the library.
 It's an Enochian Tonal -- first

-time I've been able to connect them to anything,
+time I've been able to connect it to anything,

 anywhere.
 Do you want to hear it?"